Sunday, March 10, 2024

 Hello Engineer was released for Nintendo Switch, PlayStation 4, Windows on Steam, and Xbox One on August 17, 2023.

 Pac-Man Mega Tunnel Battle: Chomp Champs will be an enhanced port of the Stadia game.
-According to its website, it will be released at some point in 2024 for Nintendo Switch, PlayStation 4 and PlayStation 5, Windows on Steam, plus Xbox One.
+According to its website, it will be released on May 2, 2024 for Nintendo Switch, PlayStation 4 and PlayStation 5, Windows on Steam, plus Xbox One.

 Unfortunately, it seems that OutcastersPixelJunk Raiders, and Worm Game will be lost to history.
 If things do change, I'll update this post.